u2x1/logcam/README.md

         " -c:a aac -b:a 8k"
 ```

-development are under NixOS, type `nix-shell shell.nix` to initialize the development shell painlessly.
+development are under NixOS, type `nix-shell shell.nix` to initialize the shell painlessly.